-Students who arrive after the beginning of the first period must report directly to the front office for a late pass in order to be admitted to class.
-Archway parents must accompany their child to the office and sign them in at the front desk.
+Students who arrive after the beginning of first period must report directly to the front office for a late pass in order to be admitted to class.
+If your child will be late, please provide him/her with a signed acknowledgement or personally sign them in at the office on arrival.

-Excused and Unexcused Absences: The Academy makes a distinction between cases of excused tardiness (e.g., due to a doctor's appointment, illness, or other family business) or an unexcused accidental lateness to school (due to a student oversleeping, transportation problems, or some other late start).
+Following the distinction between excused and unexcused absences described above, the Academy makes a distinction between cases of excused tardiness (e.g., due to a doctor's appointment, illness, or other family business) and unexcused accidental lateness to school (due to a student oversleeping, transportation problems, or some other late start).

-The school disapproves of the accumulation of unexcused late arrivals to school.
-Late arrival is highly disruptive to the classroom learning environment and undermines student morale.
-On the third occasion that a student has an unexcused tardy in a quarter, a detention will be issued to the student.
-The detention will be served after-school on the appointed day.
-(Detentions are typically served on one specific day each week.)
-For each subsequent unexcused tardy, another detention will be issued.
-When a student has received four detentions for tardiness in a quarter, then he or she may receive an in-school suspension for a duration determined by the administration.
+The school disapproves of the accumulation of unexcused late arrivals to school, irrespective of the circumstances.
+Persistent beginning of the day tardiness is highly disruptive of instruction and undermines student morale.
+On the third occasion that a student has an unexcused tardy in a quarter, a detention will be issued to the student by the designated administrator.
+For each subsequent unexcused tardy in the quarter, another detention will be issued.
+When a student has received four detentions for tardiness in a quarter then he or she may receive an in-school suspension for a duration determined by the administration.